oyvkva/TwitterClone/README.md

-# Ruby on Rails Tutorial: Sample Application
+# Twitter Clone in Rails

-This is the sample application for the
-[*Ruby on Trails Tutorial: Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).
+This is a Twitter Clone sample application made following the [*Ruby on Trails Tutorial: Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).